UPACM/algolympics-site/src/2024/data/mechanics.md

 3. **Change of username/team name**.
 The team must not change their Codeforces username/team name at any point in the contest period (from registration until the end of the on-site final round).
 Any username/team name change is grounds for disqualification.
 4. **Change of Codeforces team**.
 The team members that make up the Codeforces team must not change for the duration of the competition.
 Any change in team composition is grounds for immediate disqualification.
 5. **Reporting possible cases**.
 Any harassment, cheating, or violation of these terms may be reported by email to algolympics@upacm.net.
+6. **Non-compliance with House Rules**.
+After several warnings, failure to comply with the aforementioned Finals Rounds rules and mechanics may result in disqualification.
+Proctors hold the right to give warnings whenever unauthorized actions are detected during the competition.
+This includes, but are not limited to:
+    1. Using more than **ONE** computer for coding and submitting solutions
+    2. Accessing websites that are deemed **NOT** relevant to the contest proper
+    3. Inserting flash drives, CDs, or any other portable media devices to the computer.

 # Awards